neurodata/nddocs-archive/tutorials.md

 We have developed [Graph Explorer](http://128.220.176.8/ge/), a [shiny app](https://www.shinyapps.io/) that allows you to upload any graph to both visualize and analyze it.
 Other 3rd party graph visualization/analysis tools can also be used with any of our graphs.

-### Download some data to play with on my computer?
+## Download some data to play with on my computer?

 ### Images

-- web-form < 2 GB
-- CAJAL < 1 TB
-- ndio < 1 TB
-- get: arbitrary size
+- The easiest way to download data is via our [Download Web-form](http://neurodata.io/exchange/download).
+It presents two options:
+  - "Ready-to-go" downloads provide frequently requested cubes as a PNG stack
+  - If you know the token, resolution, and bounding box for some data of interest, and you want less than 2 GB, you can type it in directly.
+- [ndio](http://docs.neurodata.io/ndio/) is our Python library that lets you get and put data into NeuroData.
+As long as you are transfering < 1 TB of data, this should work fine.
+- [CAJAL](http://docs.neurodata.io/CAJAL/) is our MATLAB toolbox for NeuroData.
+It has all the functionality of ndio, and more.
+It can also be used for transfering data up to about 1 TB.
+- [Data API](http://docs.neurodata.io/open-connectome/api/data_api.html): you can also download arbitrarily large data via using the RESTful calls directly.
+Examples are provided at the above link.

 ### Graphs

+Downloading graphs is easy, simply go to our [graph download](http://openconnecto.me/graph-services/download/) Web-page.
+From there, you can select the format (eg, MATLAB, graphml, etc.), and even scale for the human MR derived graphs.
+Many other graph services are available from there as well.

 ## Show some image data to labmates/colleagues?

+### Images

 - web-form < 200 GB
 - CAJAL < 1 TB